chroma-core/package-search/README.md

 # Chroma Package Search

 This repository contains a curated list of public code packages that Chroma keeps indexed into Chroma collections.
-The repository currently indexes **26K+** packages across various registries.
+The repository currently indexes **3K+** packages across various registries.
+Please create a PR or open an issue for any dependency you would like to see indexed!

 Quick links: